Jrc356/RoboCat/README.md

 ## Description
 Robocat is a game made in the Unity game engine for the GoNetPlay monthly game jame from May 12th, 2019 to May 17th, 2019.
 Sadly, it wasn't completed in time but I still wanted to share it.
 Technically, it is not up to the specs for the game jam either as it would still need multiplayer (maybe I'll come back to that)
 ## Controls
 The controls are simple, use w, a, s, and d to move around and the mouse to look around.
-When near an object, click on it to destroy it.
+When near an object, click on it to push it around.
+Pushing an object adds to the score counter.
+Everytime an object hits another object, you get more points.
+You will get the most points from hitting an object the first time.
+Everytime after the first will be a fraction of the points.
 ## Story
 You play as RoboCat® V1.
 RoboCat® was created by RC Industries who created the robot to be a household friend without any of those pesky allergies.
 It was quickly found out, however, that RoboCats® were incredibly effective in warfare.
 RC Industries quickly capitilized on this by creating RoboCat® V2.
 This model was bigger, it was faster, and it was better than RoboCat® V1.
 Or at least that's what the marketing material said.
 What those head honchos forgot was that